seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

   compiler.
 No transformations, analyses, or code generators should need to be modified because of debugging information.

-* LLVM optimizations should interact in :ref:`well-defined and easily described ways <intro_debugopt>` with the debugging information.
+* LLVM37 optimizations should interact in :ref:`well-defined and easily described ways <intro_debugopt>` with the debugging information.

-* Because LLVM is designed to support arbitrary programming languages, LLVM-to-LLVM tools should not need to know anything about the semantics of the source-level-language.
+* Because LLVM37 is designed to support arbitrary programming languages, LLVM37-to-LLVM37 tools should not need to know anything about the semantics of the source-level-language.

 * Source-level languages are often **widely** different from one another.
-  LLVM should not put any restrictions of the flavor of the source-language, and the debugging information should work with any language.
+  LLVM37 should not put any restrictions of the flavor of the source-language, and the debugging information should work with any language.

-* With code generator support, it should be possible to use an LLVM compiler to compile a program to native machine code and standard debugging formats.
+* With code generator support, it should be possible to use an LLVM37 compiler to compile a program to native machine code and standard debugging formats.
 This allows compatibility with traditional machine-code level debuggers, like GDB or DBX.

-The approach used by the LLVM implementation is to use a small set of :ref:`intrinsic functions <format_common_intrinsics>` to define a mapping between LLVM program objects and the source-level objects.
-The description of the source-level program is maintained in LLVM metadata in an :ref:`implementation-defined format <ccxx_frontend>` (the C/C++ front-end currently uses working draft 7 of the `DWARF 3 standard
+The approach used by the LLVM37 implementation is to use a small set of :ref:`intrinsic functions <format_common_intrinsics>` to define a mapping between LLVM37 program objects and the source-level objects.
+The description of the source-level program is maintained in LLVM37 metadata in an :ref:`implementation-defined format <ccxx_frontend>` (the C/C++ front-end currently uses working draft 7 of the `DWARF 3 standard
 <http://www.eagercon.com/dwarf/dwarf3std.htm>`_).